East Rochester, New York

-East Rochester is a coterminous town and village located southeast of the City of Rochester in Monroe County, New York, United States.
-The village, home to approximately 6,600 people, is surrounded by Pittsford on the west side and by Perinton to the east.
-Most of the southern boundary is delimited by New York State Route 31F.
+East Rochester is a coterminous town and village located southeast of the city of Rochester in Monroe County, New York, United States.
+The town and village was home to 6,334 people at the time of the 2020 United States census.

 History

 Beginnings

-The village of East Rochester was originally known as the Village of Despatch when the community was incorporated in 1897.
+The village of East Rochester was originally known as the village of Despatch, when the community was incorporated in 1897.
 Despatch was laid out as a planned community designed around the New York Central Railroad mainline that ran through the center of the village.
 Much of the original land which became the village came from Fairport businessman Walter Parce.
-This land was used to develop housing for employees of the earliest employers: The Merchants Despatch Corporation and the Aeolian Piano Corporation.
+This land was used to develop housing for employees of the earliest employers: the Merchants Despatch Corporation and the Aeolian Piano Corporation.
 The original buildings of the Aeolian Piano Corporation are still in use today as a shopping center and office complex called Piano Works Mall.

 To better showcase the village's proximity to the city of Rochester, the village was incorporated as the Village of East Rochester in 1906.

-The village was divided between the towns of Perinton, Pittsford, and Penfield.
+The village was divided among the towns of Perinton, Pittsford, and Penfield.

-On August 20, 1966, a Little League baseball team from East Rochester captured the Senior Little League World Championship by defeating La Habra California 4-2 in Des Moines, Iowa.
+On August 20, 1966, a Little League baseball team from East Rochester captured the Senior Little League World Championship by defeating La Habra California 4–2 in Des Moines, Iowa.
 East Rochester is the smallest community in the world to win either a Little League or Senior Little League World Championship.

-The United States Post Office (East Rochester, New York) was listed on the National Register of Historic Places in 1988.
+The local post office building was listed on the National Register of Historic Places in 1988.